-The 13th World Audit
+The 15th World Audit annual report of

 states with populations exceeding one million.

 We define democracy via the criteria of

 Human Rights; Political Rights; Free Speech; and the Absence